Probing for Knowledge Attribution in Large Language Models: Limitations

 \section{Limitations}

 \paragraph{Data.} \textsc{AttriWiki}’s controlled Wikipedia domain may limit generalisation; testing attribution signals on legal text, dialogue, and noisy web data is essential.
-Extending to multilingual settings also poses challenges to \textsc{AttriWiki} since knowledge varies across languages \citep{kassner-etal-2021-multilingual}.
-Additionally, shortcut learning poses a risk because our knowledge proxy introduces lexical bias. \paragraph{Attribution Classification.} The classifier would benefit from moving beyond token-level attribution to sequence-level approaches.
+Extension to multilingual settings also poses challenges to \textsc{AttriWiki} since knowledge varies across languages \citep{kassner-etal-2021-multilingual}.
+Additionally, shortcut learning poses a risk, inputs might be lexically associated with parametric knowledge as demonstrated in \cref{sec:bias}.
+Furthermore, distribution shift remains a concern: \textsc{ParaRel} covers Wikidata subjects not present in\textsc{ AttriWiki}, and per-category results in \cref{app:more-results} show that probe performance varies greatly across categories, suggesting sensitivity to unseen domains.

+\paragraph{Attribution Classification.} The classifier would benefit from moving beyond token-level attribution to sequence-level approaches.
 While our current method performs well on factual questions, it struggles in more natural settings where no clear entity span exists.
 Aggregation strategies, such as attention-based span scoring, could provide more accurate attribution in these cases.
-Another limitation is model dependence: each LLM requires a new classifier, and retraining the model often necessitates retraining the classifier and regenerating data if the model’s knowledge evolves. \paragraph{Ablation.} Although informative, error analysis remains challenging.
+Another limitation is model dependence: each LLM requires a new classifier, and retraining the model often necessitates retraining the classifier and regenerating data if the model’s knowledge evolves.

+\paragraph{Ablation.} Although informative, error analysis remains challenging.
 Phenomena such as contradictions, exaggerations, and refusal to answer are often grouped under hallucinations, yet our focus here is on forced factual retrieval.
 Assessing answer correctness is equally difficult.
 Minor variations, such as one-letter acronym slips (e.g., GDP $\rightarrow$ GPD), can bypass the cross-encoder (\emph{synonym matching}), while valid polarity with low lexical overlap may also lead to misclassifications.
-For example, the answer “smaller” correctly responds to “Were the houses bigger or smaller?” but fails against the gold label “smaller houses.”
+For example, the answer ``smaller'' correctly responds to ``Were the houses bigger or smaller?'' but fails against the gold label “smaller houses.”